xdien/cipher/README.md

 ## Overview

 Cipher is an opensource memory layer specifically designed for coding agents.
-Compatible with Cursor, Claude Code, and other MCP-based tools.
+Compatible with Cursor, Claude Code, and MCP.

 **Key Features:**